lmc2179/lmc2179.github.io/drafts/sympy.md

 import matplotlib.ticker as mtick
 ```

-Next, we define symbols for the model:
+Next, we define symbols for the model.
+We have the experiment variables $x$ and $y$, plus all the free parameters of our model, and the revenue function.

 ```python
 x, y, alpha, beta_x, beta_y, beta_xy, beta_x2, beta_y2 = sm.symbols('x y alpha beta_x beta_y beta_xy beta_x2 beta_y2')